tuanmhoang/groovy-build-tools/builders/README.md

 Go to root folder, run `mvn clean install` to build and install to the dependencies to repository

-Go to `package` folder, run `mvn clean package` to build jar files with the dependencies
+Go to `packaging` folder, run `mvn clean package` to build jar files with the dependencies

 Run `java -jar <jar file> <message>` to execute